+Χ X

+Parent Signature Date

+Student Agreement

-XParent Signature X Date Student Agreement (Grades 4-8 require student signature.)
-As a student, I understand that my use of the Wa Information Services, including Internet and e-mail, is in cancellation of these privileges and may result in the computer will not be private.
-My teachers or or at any time without notice or permission.
-The Dist files at any time. s an educational tool.
-Inappropriate use will result disciplinary action.
-I understand that my work on ther staff may review all files and communications X Student Name (print) XStudent Signature
+(Grades 4-8 require student signature.)

+Information Services, including Internet and e-mai in cancellation of these privileges and may result the computer will not be private.
+My teachers or Vashington Elementary School District's Electronic I, is an educational tool.
+Inappropriate use will result in disciplinary action.
+I understand that my work on other staff may review all files and communications istrict may terminate access, and review and delete

+X X

+Student Name (print) Student Signature

 Student and Parent agreements are required for EIS usage.
 Each student and parent shall be required to sign an EIS agreement regarding guidelines and rules of EIS usage.
 EIS usage will be allowed after signing.